lokeshm-it/Microsoft-Insider-Risk-Management/README.md

 ---

 *Documentation authored as part of a Microsoft 365 / Purview enterprise infrastructure portfolio.
 All configuration steps and outputs are sourced directly from 30 lab screenshots — no configuration in this document was fabricated or assumed beyond what is explicitly noted.
 A full, exhaustive step-by-step SOP (with expanded rationale for every option) is available in [`docs/Implementation-Guide.md`](docs/Implementation-Guide.md).*

+## Disclaimer

+This repository documents a Microsoft 365 / Microsoft Purview lab configuration for portfolio and educational purposes.
+Screenshots and configuration references relate to a non-production, sandbox tenant (securem365lsb.onmicrosoft.com) and test accounts only.
+No production customer data, credentials, or secrets are included in this repository.